-James Lee is Reader in English Law and Vice-Dean (Education) at The Dickson Poon School of Law.
+James Lee is Professor and Vice-Dean (Education) at The Dickson Poon School of Law.
 Prior to joining King's College London in September 2014, he previously taught at the universities of Reading and Birmingham.
 James’ principal areas of research interests are in respect of private law, law reform and judicial reasoning in appellate courts.
 His research has been judicially cited, including recently by the Supreme Court of Queensland and the Singapore Court of Appeal.
 In July 2015, James co-organised a major international conference on the 50th anniversary of the Law Commissions at the UK Supreme Court.

 He is an Associate Academic Fellow of the Inner Temple and is an Officer of the Society of Legal Scholars as Subject Sections Secretary.
 He lectures for the Judicial College on the law of tort.

 Tort; Trusts; Unjust Enrichment; Judicial reasoning; Law reform

 BA (Hons); BCL

 Associate Academic Fellow, Honourable Society of the Inner Temple